Safe Place Scheme

 If a vulnerable person seeks help, members of staff would be expected (after some simple, free training) to make a phone call where necessary to the trusted person on the card (if carried) or to one of the numbers on an emergency contact list provided to the premises.
 They would also reassure and keep the vulnerable person safe until the situation was resolved.

-If you own a business or you are interested in joining the scheme please contact the District Council Community Safety team most relevant to you:
+If you own a business or you are interested in joining the scheme please contact your local area Community Safety team.

 Chiltern and South Bucks